Projects on pause

-We are developing a Bus Rapid Transit (BRT) system between West Shore Plaza and the St. George Terminal.
-BRT will provide faster, more reliable travel along Staten Island’s North and West Shores.
-BRT was the recommended option as part of our Alternatives Analysis process.
-We are beginning the environmental review process.
+We are developing a Bus Rapid Transit (BRT) system that will operate between West Shore Plaza and the St. George Terminal.
+The new BRT system will provide faster, more reliable travel along Staten Island’s North and West Shores.
+We are currently in the environmental review process.
 This will include a comprehensive public outreach program.
 The environmental review process will result in an Environmental Impact Statement (EIS).